 Please complete the Declaration form and upload one electronic (PDF) copy of your Thesis:

 Submit your dissertation file(s) to the Postgraduate Research Student Office (student access only)

 For students starting in September 2020 this will be no later than the end of August 2021 (Schools may have published earlier hand-in dates).

 Masters by Research/LLM by Research students can make the Board of Examiners aware of the impact the pandemic has had on their research when they submit their dissertation.
 This statement should not be included within the dissertation, but provided as a separate document of no more than a single page at the point of submission, via the online submission system.
 This statement will be submitted to the Examiners following the receipt of the initial Reports but before the Joint Report with recommendation to the College Postgraduate Examination Committee.

 What happens after you submit your dissertation

 The College PGR Student Office sends the dissertation to the internal and external examiner and the examination process will commence.

 Once all reports are received these will be submitted to the College Postgraduate Examinations Committee for ratification.

-Then, we will write to you by email with the outcome of the examination and, if successful, we will invite submission of your final Dissertation at that stage.
+Then, we will write to you by email with the formal outcome of the examination and, if successful, we will invite submission of your final Dissertation at that stage.

 When can you register for graduation?